shupx/pyugvswarm/README.md

 ### Acknowledgement

-This project is mainly motivated by the `pycrazyswarm` of [crazyswarm](https://github.com/USC-ACTLab/crazyswarm/tree/master/ros_ws/src/crazyswarm/scripts/pycrazyswarm), which is a python wrapper around crazyswarm ROS nodes to control crazyflie UAV swarm.
+This project is mainly inspired by the `pycrazyswarm` of [crazyswarm](https://github.com/USC-ACTLab/crazyswarm/tree/master/ros_ws/src/crazyswarm/scripts/pycrazyswarm), which is a python wrapper around crazyswarm ROS nodes to control crazyflie UAV swarm.
 Thanks for their remarkable work!

 Crazyswarm1 documentation: https://crazyswarm.readthedocs.io/en/latest/